 The Curriculum and Assessment review is a broader piece of work than the Review of Qualifications Reform.
 The Curriculum and Assessment review seeks to address the key problems and hard to overcome barriers to achievement in the curriculum and assessment system from Key Stage 1 to Key Stage 4 and 16-19 education.
-It will publish recommendations in autumn 2025, including on how to ensure rigorous and high-value qualification pathways are available for all at 16 to 19.
+It will publish an interim report in spring 2025, setting out the interim findings and confirming the key areas for further work.
+It will publish the final report in autumn 2025, including on how to ensure rigorous and high-value qualification pathways are available for all at 16 to 19.
 The outcomes from the Review of Qualifications Reform have been shared with the Curriculum and Assessment Review panel.